 Could your brand tie itself into a unique experience that people will want to share with others?
 If so, and it’s feasible to put this idea into motion, this may be a good option.

 Launching a brand requires preparation and creative thinking months in advance.
-Hopefully some of the above examples will spark an inspiration for your own brand launch.
+Hopefully, some of the above examples will spark inspiration for your own brand launch.
 Need some help?
-Digital Delane is always happy to assist with brand launches, and all other aspects of digital marketing.
+Digital Delane is always happy to assist with brand launches and all other aspects of digital marketing.